sytelus/nanuGPT/README.md

 # Grokking

-Code seeded from grokking by Daniel May.
+Code seeded from gptplay by Daniel May.

 An implementation of the OpenAI 'Grokking: Generalization Beyond Overfitting on Small Algorithmic Datasets' paper in PyTorch.